Putting Better Buying into Action

 - The external evaluation of the Better Buying pilot test reinforced what we knew at the outset – the important next step is to obtain a large number of ratings from suppliers so buyers can have the information they need to improve.

 - Suppliers, it’s up to you.
-Better Buying incorporates your highest priorities and biggest concerns.
-Without the investment of your time to rate, the ability to focus attention of the buyer practices that need the most attention and to measure improvements over time will be lost.
+Better Buying incorporates your highest priorities and to measure improvements over time will be lost.